Factors Affecting Home Insurance Costs in Germany

 How Location Impacts Premiums

-• Proximity to Fire Services: Properties close to fire stations may benefit from lower premiums, as prompt response times reduce potential damage.
+• Proximity to Fire Services: Homes located close to a fire station often benefit from lower premiums, as a prompt response can significantly reduce potential damage from a fire.

 2. Property Type and Age